ncsa/Delta_doc/docs/source/user_guide/running_jobs.rst

 Sample Script that Automates the Delay Dependency
 $$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$

-The sample script below staggers the start of five jobs (four with delays) by 5 minutes.
+The sample script below staggers the start of five jobs by 5 minutes each.
 You can use this script as a template and modify it to the number of jobs you have.
-The minimum recommended offset time is 3 minutes; 5 minutes is a more conservative choice.
+The minimum recommended delay time is 3 minutes; 5 minutes is a more conservative choice.

 .. code-block:: terminal